Injured due to an unsafe premises issue or hazard? Contact our Dallas attorneys today at 1-833-720-6090.

 Types of Premises Liability Claims

 Oftentimes, victims don’t even realize that the property owner has a legal responsibility to look for, warn visitors of, and remedy any hazards on the premises.
 Premises liability claims encompass a wide variety of situations and locations, many of which are listed below.
-If you are unsure whether or not you have a valid claim, call us today for a free consultation.
+If you are unsure whether or not you have a valid claim, call our law firm today for a free consultation.

 Uneven Floors, Holes or Trip Hazards

 Structure Collapses and Fires

 If you or someone you love has been injured due to a property owner’s negligence or other premises liability issue, call the Dallas premises liability lawyers at Montgomery Law today at 214-720-6090 (local) or 1-833-720-6090 (toll-free) for a free consultation.
 We’re also available by email, live web chat, or SMS text message.